dmartinol/permissions-poc/README.md

 ## What's next-Possible extensions
 * The proposed Security Model is meant to define the policies to permit the execution of given actions on the selected resources.
-  Do we also need a policy to deny the execution, based on the same selection criteria?
+  Do we also need a policy to deny the execution instead, based on the same selection criteria?
 E.g. do we need a `decision` field to model the behavior?
 ```py
     Permission(